GENTA7740/GENTA-HAX-DOCS/DOCS-ANDROID.md

-# GENTA HAX - ANDROID - LUA DOCUMENTATION!
+# GENTA HAX - WINDOWS & ANDROID - LUA DOCUMENTATION!
 Before we start make sure you know basic of lua scripting, you can try learn the basic [here](https://lua.org/docs.html), there will be several custom data types something like **ImVec2**, **ImVec4**, **Vector2f**, **Vector3i**, etc. Make sure you know the **basic** of lua! or you can throw away your dream of becoming a lua scripter.

 Resource: